kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 This document organizes the complete data model of the Validation Management Platform by business domain.

-The complex overall schema is divided into 16 topics, with ERD images showing the major tables and relationships in each domain.
-Each section includes a relationship structure for quickly understanding complex connector lines, an overview of the domain structure, and a summary of each table's role.
+The complex overall schema is divided into 16 topics, with ERD images showing the main tables and relationships in each area.
+Each section includes a relationship diagram to help readers understand complex connections at a glance, a structural overview, and a summary of each table’s role.

 > [!NOTE]
 > This repository is public material intended to share examples of data modeling and system design.